 Belinda Gerry, a lifelong Auburn resident, served in the Maine Legislature from 1994–2000, as Ward 5 Auburn City Councilor from 2000–2006, and also served as an at-large City Councilor from 2009 to 2015 for her hometown.
 She holds a concern for food security and has worked to address this issue through her public service.
 Belinda also sees cooking education as a priority, knowing that many in the community lack the knowledge to prepare basic, healthy meals.

-Doug Greene is an A.I.C.P. planner and registered landscape architect and the city planner for Auburn.
+Doug Greene is an A.I.C.P. planner and registered landscape architect and the Urban Development Coordinator for the City of Auburn.
 After a short stint in college, Doug spent 12 years working on a large 1,000 acre diversified farm in Versailles, Kentucky; the last 3 years raising market spinach, broccoli, green peppers and yellow squash.
 He enrolled in University of Kentucky after leaving the farm, and got a degree in Landscape Architecture.
 An interest in land use planning inspired him to become a planner with the City of Lexington and through the course of his 13 years there, worked on subdivision planning, infill and redevelopment, helped develop a citywide greenway plan, a rural land management plan and was the first staff for its purchase of development rights plan.
-Doug is now helping Auburn prepare for a study of its 20,000 acre Agriculture and Resource Protection Zone.
+Doug is now working on Downtown and Neighborhood projects and is the project manager for the New Auburn Village Center Redevelopment Plan that will add new development opportunities, construct a trail, amphitheater and feature a new street that can be closed down for events, art fairs and the Auburn Farmer’s Market.

 Missy North-Drain is a SNAP-Ed Nutrition Educator at Healthy Androscoggin where she teaches local residents of all ages how to shop, cook and eat healthy on a budget.
 Prior to this position Missy worked in worksite wellness where she was health coaching hundreds of people at a global company of over 1000 employees.
 She also has years of culinary & food service management experience.
 Food and holistic nutrition have always been her passion.
 She holds a BS in Food and Nutrition with a minor in Sociology from Framingham State University.
 Missy truly believes that food is medicine as she has overcome personal illnesses with clean nutrition.
 Missy lives in Lewiston with her husband Mike and her dog Cookie Lyons.